hhvm/user-documentation/guides/hhvm/03-advanced-usage/02-repo-authoritative.md

 -----|------------
 `--hphp` | Signals to HHVM that we are doing an offline operation instead of executing PHP or Hack code.
 `-t hhbc` | `t` is for target. `hhbc` is for HHVM Bytecode.
 So the output of the repo will be HHVM bytecode.
+`--input-dir` | The directory containing the source files to compile into the repo.

 For a full list of options, see `hhvm --hphp --help`